 "When we acknowledge our children’s right to want things, as well as their right to be upset when they can’t have what they want, it goes a long way toward defusing their anger and the tantrums that occur as a result.” -- Nancy Samalin

-- Sadness can be endured.
+- Sadness and disappointment can be endured.

 - The sun will always come out tomorrow.

 - They can't control their circumstances, but they always have a choice about how to respond to make the best of a situation.

 That's how they develop resilience; they face disappointment but they have backup -- someone who understands.
 So they don't draw negative conclusions

 about themselves ("I always mess up!") or the world ("The world always disappoints me!") even though they don't get what they want.

 So why do kids fight so hard against our limits?
 Because those big feelings of disappointment are hard to face.
 They'd rather keep fighting with us than

 That's why, if your No is non-negotiable, it's good to keep it clear and calm, so your child understands they've hit a wall and there's no getting around

 the limit.
 That helps your child give up the fight.